-&lt;sup>32We also explored whether the effects of the role model interventions could be mediated by the subsequent interactions between the students and the teacher who was present during the visit.
-For instance, science teachers could be inclined to reiterate the role model's messages about science-related careers while female teachers could amplify the effects of the interventions for female students.
-Using data from the post-intervention role model survey, we do not find support for these hypotheses (results available upon request): the treatment effects on female enrollment in selective or male-dominated STEM do not vary significantly according to the teacher's gender or taught subject.
+40We also explored whether the effects of the interventions could be mediated by the subsequent interactions between the students and the teacher who was present during the visit.
+For instance, science teachers might be inclined to reiterate the role model's messages about science-related careers while female teachers might amplify the effects of the interventions for female students.
+Using data from the role model survey, we find no support for these hypotheses (results available upon request): the treatment effects on the STEM enrolment outcomes of girls in Grade 12 do not vary significantly according to the teacher's gender or subject taught.